ojs77/NeuralNetwork/README.md

 # NeuralNetwork
 I created a convolutional neural network to categories images from the CIFAR10 dataset.
 This dataset contains over 60,000 images of 10 different types of object.

-There is a tutorials folder which shows the process I underwent to learn the techniques applied.
+In the repository there is a tutorials folder which shows the process I underwent to learn the techniques applied.

 In the CNN final product folder there is all the files required to train and evaluate the model including the model itself.
 I built an original model taking inspiration from posts online and then improved upon this model using methods I have researched.